Roshan Gawand speaks to us about the beauty of human figures and the approach behind expressing them.

 Roshan Gawand: I am an Illustrator based in Navi Mumbai.
 I did my Graduation Studies from L. S. Raheja School of Art as a commercial artist.
 I spent most of my childhood in a village and lived in an ordinary family.
 For me, a painting not only puts color on a canvas but is an expression of the artist.
 I keep expressing my thoughts through different artworks.
 I love to explore different color schemes.
 As an artist, I never stop making myself better from all angles.

-Could you elaborate on the distinct kind of color scheme you adopt and what role does it play in your work?
+Could you elaborate on the distinct kind of color scheme you adopt and what role it plays in your work?

 What significant or memorable projects have you worked on so far and elaborate on one or two of them from brief to execution?